code-chronicles-code/leetcode-curriculum/workspaces/post-leetcode-potd-to-discord/README.md

    <!-- prettier-ignore-start -->
    <!-- The two spaces at the end of the next line are intentional and necessary for rendering a single line break. -->

-   > ✨ New LeetCode problem of the day: [1460.
-Make Two Arrays Equal by Reversing Subarrays](https://leetcode.com/problems/make-two-arrays-equal-by-reversing-subarrays/) (marked Easy) ✨
+   > New LeetCode problem of the day: 🥦 [1460.
+Make Two Arrays Equal by Reversing Subarrays](https://leetcode.com/problems/make-two-arrays-equal-by-reversing-subarrays/) 🥦
    >
    > ##### Problem due: ⏳ in 20 hours ⏳